Coffee lovers will always be quick to tell you how having a hot cappuccino in the morning is a delight.

 This brew is created by using more quantity of heated milk and less foam.

-The result is a milky feel with espresso taste in the background.
+The result is a milky feel with an espresso taste in the background.

 Some people see it as a coffee latte with added foam.